cloudlena/clong/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/cloudlena/clong)](https://goreportcard.com/report/github.com/cloudlena/clong)
 [![Build Status](https://github.com/cloudlena/clong/actions/workflows/main.yml/badge.svg)](https://github.com/cloudlena/clong/actions)

-A simple game where players have to throw balls at targets from their smart phones.
+A simple game where players have to throw balls at targets from their smartphones.

 1. Open `/screen` on any big screen.
 This is where the game runs.
 The game should begin to spawn targets.
 1. Open `/` on any touch device and swipe forward to launch balls at the targets.
 Many players can play at the same time.